Yusof Haslam: Directing career

 He began directing films in 1991 with Bayangan Maut, a mystery action thriller film starring rock singer Ella.
 This was later followed by Pemburu Bayang in 1993, Sembilu in 1994, best-selling blockbuster film, Maria Mariana in 1996 plus its sequel two years after among others.

 Apart from film and television, he is also a managing director of his production company, Skop Productions which he had established since 1985.
 The company has four subsidiaries – Haslam Trading (restaurant), Haslam Properties (real estate and properties), Skop Publishing (print publications) and ME Communications (post-production facilities).

 He was awarded the Ahli Mangku Negara in 1993 and the Panglima Jasa Negara in 2001, which carries the title of Dato', for his contributions to Malaysian cinema.

 Personal life

 Yusof married twice.
 His first marriage was with Raja Noor Saadah Salehuddin in 1978 and divorced in 1980, they have no children.
 He later married Fatimah Ismail in 1982.
 They have four children namely Faizal, Syamsul, Shamin and Syafiq.
-Syamsul and Syafiq themselves are also actor and film directors.
+Syamsul and Syafiq themselves are also actors and film directors.